ruanpienaar/goanna/README.md

 You can write your own trace entry handler callback module.
 Just follow the goanna_forward_callback_mod behaviour convention, and do whatever you like with trace entries.
-There are examples in src/, goanna_forward_shell, goanna_forward_os_io, goanna_forward_file.
+There are examples in src/, goanna_forward_shell and goanna_forward_file.
 Choose your forward module and have data_retrival_method set to push as explained in the sys.config below.

 ### Sys.config options
 Goanna features a host of different config options to be set as defaults or can be adjust at runtime.